By way of “Beauty’s Anadems” by John Barlas

 1. A dagger-hilt crusted with flaming gems:

-2. A queen's rich girdle clasped with tiger's claws;
+2. A queen's rich girdle clasped with tiger's

 3. A lady's glove or a cat's velvet paws;